Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Conclusion

 \section{Conclusion}

-In this paper, we present \textit{case law grounding}, a novel workflow that uses precedents for aligning decisions to socially constructed norms and preferences of groups and communities.
-We introduce two versions of this process, a human-centric version where decision-makers are human annotators, and an AI-centric version where prompts are executed by LLMs to make decisions in a way similar to the human annotators.
-Through experiments, we show that for both the human and AI-centric processes, \textit{case law grounding} produced judgments more accurately aligned with the observed community or group's decision.
-We also observe that aspects like consistency and effectiveness of non-binding precedents depend on the group or community involved.
-Finally, we discuss how \textit{case law grounding} fits into the broader ecosystem around supporting aligned decision-making in social contexts and how other aspects of case law could contribute to improving current limitations.
+In this paper, we present \textit{case law grounding} (CLG), a novel workflow that uses precedents for aligning decisions to socially constructed norms and preferences of groups and communities.
+We evaluate two versions of CLG, a human-led process and an automated LLM process, on 2 decision-making tasks spanning 5 instances.
+We also examine the impacts of different configurations of CLG such as retrieval window size and binding or non-binding precedents.
+Finally, we discuss the limitations of CLG and how CLG could fit into the broader ecosystem around grounding decision-making in sociotechnical systems.